-On the 10th of June 2022 the Conference committee of GHD Ubbo Emmius will organise a conference entitled A culinairy exchange: food history throughout time and space.
+On the 16th of June 2023 the Conference Committee of GHD Ubbo Emmius will organise a conference entitled Terra (In)Cognita: Mapping the Past, Present and Future.

-The conference will take place on Friday 10th of June in the Van Swinderen Huys in Groningen.
+The historical conference will take place on Friday 16th of June in the Van Swinderen Huys in Groningen.
 Walk-in with coffee/tea will be between 09:00-9:30 AM, the program will start at 9:30 AM until 17:00 PM.

 The day-program is filled with three plenary lectures (60 min. each), with room for questions after each lecture.
 There will also be possibility for further questions at the end of the day.
 Furthermore, there will be two workshop rounds (45 min. each) where you can choose from three workshop options.
 For sign-up for the workshops, see the info further below.

 In-between lectures and workshops will be coffee/tea breaks, and a delicious lunch, provided by Van Swinderen Huys, is also included.
 We would also like to invite everyone to a drink and further discussion afterwards!

 Tickets cost €12,50 for Ubbo members and €15,- for non-Ubbo members, this is including lunch.
 You can order your ticket via www.ubbo-emmius.com.

 Visit our social media pages for the most recent updates about the conference.